top of page

 • I submitted a request, now what?

 When you submit a request, the court in your county is notified.
 Court processes for coordinating their outreach efforts vary.
-Don't hesitate to send us an email at judicialoutreach@jud.ca.gov if your request hasn't been responded to.
-Once a match is identified, you will get an email or text message (depending on your preference).
+Don't hesitate to send us an email at judicialoutreach@jud.ca.gov if your request hasn't been responded to, we have resources in other courts, and options for remote visits.
+If you are unable to host, let the court know.
+Once a match is identified, you will receive an email or text message (depending on your preference).
 Please respond at your earliest convenience.
 It is important you confirm the date and time quickly, otherwise the resource may be assigned to another request.
 Some courts give one week for teachers to respond before moving on to another match.
+If requesting parties do not respond within a week, the request may be archived as inactive.

 • Who do I contact if I have a question or suggestion?